The poetry of science in the book of JobWritten by Subby Szterszky

 Is it by your understanding that the hawk soars and spreads his wings toward the south?
 Is it at your command that the eagle mounts up and makes his nest on high?
 On the rock he dwells and makes his home, on the rocky crag and stronghold.
 From there he spies out the prey; his eyes behold it from far away.
 His young ones suck up blood, and where the slain are, there is he.

-This is merely a sample of the litany of questions God posed to Job.
+This is only a sample of the litany of questions God posed to Job.
 His intent was to impress upon Job that divine wisdom – even in allowing suffering – lies infinitely beyond the reach of human understanding.

 Theology as queen of the sciences